|Evelyn and Colonel King Hudson's beautiful legacy, Hudson Gardens, is enjoyed by thousands each year.|

 Now known as Hudson Gardens and Events Center, the site is a popular place for weddings, concerts and seasonal holiday events.
 The Gardens offer a canopy that accommodates 250 people and a stage with lawn seating for an audience of 2,500.
 A complete schedule of events appears on the web site at http://www.hudsongardens.org.

 The log restaurant was beautifully renovated in 1997 and is now known as The Inn at Hudson Gardens.
 It seats 250 people and is available for catered events.
 It and the canopy and stage setting are booked far in advance.
 The Hudson residence is used for administrative offices and board meetings.
-The Gardens are open year round with an entrance fee from April to October for non-members.
-Membership in the organization includes free admission to the Gardens and reduced charge for activities.
+The Gardens are open year round and there is currently no entrance fee.
+Membership in the organization includes reduced charges for activities such as classes and programs.

 The historic log structure, the former Country Kitchen where it all began, is treasured as the source of the generous legacy of land and assets that was left by the Hudsons to be developed as a beautiful garden "available to all people for their education and enjoyment."